AARNet/Globus-Community/globus-community-australasia/workshops/intro_to_globus_workshop/README.md

 - Configure Globus Storage Gateways and Collections for fine-grained access control
 - Know how to monitor user activity on your collections

-If time permits, we may be able to cover some additional advanced topics such as automation and the application of Globus Flow.
+If time permits, we may be able to cover some additional advanced topics.

+Note that there is a shared document for the workshop [https://tinyurl.com/eRA25-Globus](https://tinyurl.com/eRA25-Globus).

+Please enter your name against an IP address for the session you are in - that will be your virtual machine for the session.

-Note that there is a shared document for the workshop [here](http://tiny.cc/eRA24Globus).
-You will be able to add questions on notice if we don't have time to answer them interactively during the workshop.
+You will be able to add questions on notice to the document if we don't have time to answer them interactively during the workshop.

 ## Workshop Prerequisites